sunjerry019/photonLauncher/linux/README.md

 ### What is reverse SSH
 _explained by depressedsheep_

-usual SSH from Alice to Bob looks like: Alice --> Bob now suppose there's a charlie charlie lives in a cage. charlie can only send messages outside, but messages can't get in normally Bob cannot ssh into charlie normally now, charlie reverse ssh into bob bob <-- charlie alice can now talk to charlie through bob
+usual SSH from Alice to Bob looks like: Alice --> Bob <br />
+now suppose there's a charlie <br />
+charlie lives in a cage. charlie can only send messages outside, but messages can't get in normally <br />
+Bob cannot ssh into charlie normally <br />
+now, charlie reverse ssh into bob <br />
+bob <-- charlie <br />
+alice can now talk to charlie through bob

 ### Technical Information